hfndb/cookware-headless-ice/docs/configuration.md

 + *removeObsolete / exclude*: An array with files which will be excluded from auto-removal.
 + *sourceMapping*: For Babel.
 Output source maps and fullfil requirements for [source-map-support](https://www.npmjs.com/package/source-map-support)
 + *sourceVersion*: For Babel.
 Possible values: es2015, es2016, es2017, es2018.
++ *stripper*: How to strip aka compress.
+Value stripper or yui-compressor.
++ *transcompiler*: Which transcompiler to use.
+Currently only Babel.
 + *useWatch*: For local development server.
 If true, will transcompile if a source file changes.